moogah/react_redux_apollo_testing/README.md

 # Basic Setup
+_In most projects you will probably find this work is already done.
+However, because of how many moving parts are involved in this setup you may find that these examples don't work at all or maybe work in some subtly different way.
+This section is to provide enough background info on the libraries involved so you can google your way out of a confusing situation._

+#### Requirements:
 The simplest "Hello World" of testing in react requires a bit of setup to get going.
 Beyond the obvious installation of Node/NPM and Jest we will also need to install a transpiling toolset called babel along with a series of plugins and presets for babel that will allow Jest to understand the special syntax involved in writing React components.

-#### Requirements:
 ##### jest.config.js

 For this project we're going to use the default settings for jest.
 This means it will recognize any file ending with .test.js as a test file.